 Find the existing

-If it does, exit your editor and move on to the next step.
+ServerAlias are already set up, then you can exit the text editor and move on to the next step.
+If you’re using

 - sudo apache2ctl configtest

-If you get an error, reopen the virtual host file and check for any typos or missing characters.
+Syntax OK response.
+If you receive an error, reopen the virtual host file and check for any typos or missing characters.
 Once your configuration file’s syntax is correct, reload Apache to load the new configuration:

 - sudo systemctl reload apache2

-Certbot can now find the correct VirtualHost block and update it.
+With these changes in effect, Certbot will be able to find the correct VirtualHost block and update it.

-Next, let's update the firewall to allow HTTPS traffic.
+Next, you’ll update the firewall to allow HTTPS traffic.

 - sudo ufw status